alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

    - Click `Manage > MFA` in the left hand side bar
    - Click on the `Additional cloud-based MFA settings` link in the `Configure` section of the main panel
    - Configure MFA as follows:
-     - In "App passwords" section select "Do not allow users to createapp passwords to sign in to non browser apps"
+     - In "App passwords" section select "Do not allow users to create app passwords to sign in to non-browser apps"
      - In "Verification options" section.
        - **check** "Call to phone" and "Notification through mobile app"
        - **uncheck** "Text message to phone" and "Verification code from mobile app or hardware token"